 Students seeking excused absences must notify the teaching team ahead of time about any planned missed classes.
 Unexcused absences may result in a lower course grade.

-A Moodle page will be used as an essential channel of communication for updates about the curriculum, including assignments, as well as for students to share questions, solutions, and ideas.
-Written deliverables for assignments will be turned in via the Moodle page.
+The course Moodle page will be used as an essential channel of communication for updates about the curriculum, including assignments, as well as for students to share questions, solutions, and ideas.
+Written deliverables for assignments will be turned in via Moodle.

 Academic Misconduct #